-11.-(1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting.

-(2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, and unless otherwise fixed it is two, and must have present at least one director who is either an elected representative or officer of the founding Member or their nominated substitute.

-(3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision-

-- (a) to appoint further directors, or - (b) to call a general meeting so as to enable the members to appoint further directors.
+- 11.-(1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than half the total number of eligible directors, and must have present at least one director who is either an elected representative or officer of the Member. - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision- - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the members to appoint further directors.